inducer/pycuda/doc/source/driver.rst

     The texture references given to :meth:`prepare` are set up as parameters, as well.

+  .. method:: get_attribute(attr)

+    Return one of the attributes given by the :class:`function_attribute` value *attr*.

   .. attribute:: lmem

     The number of bytes of local memory used by this function.
     Only available if this function is part of a :class:`SourceModule`.

+    This attribute is deprecated when PyCUDA is compiled against CUDA 2.2 and newer.
+It will be removed in PyCUDA 0.94.

   .. attribute:: smem

     The number of bytes of shared memory used by this function.
     Only available if this function is part of a :class:`SourceModule`.

+    This attribute is deprecated when PyCUDA is compiled against CUDA 2.2 and newer.
+It will be removed in PyCUDA 0.94.

   .. attribute:: registers

     The number of 32-bit registers used by this function.
     Only available if this function is part of a :class:`SourceModule`.

+    This attribute is deprecated when PyCUDA is compiled against CUDA 2.2 and newer.
+It will be removed in PyCUDA 0.94.

 .. class:: ArgumentHandler(array)